jupyterhub/mybinder.org-user-guide/doc/about/about.rst

 Is ``mybinder.org`` free to use?
 --------------------------------

 Yes!
-Though note that it has relatively :ref:`limited computational resources
+Though note that it has :ref:`limited computational resources
 <user_memory>`.

 .. _user_memory: